comForte/dashboard/readme.md

 # Changes from dashing.io

-On the server side this Dashboard uses a SimpleHTTP-based python webserver instead of Sinatra/Ruby.
+On the server side this dashboard uses a SimpleHTTP-based Python webserver instead of Sinatra/Ruby.

-Uses simple, periodic Ajax requests to query data instead of Server Sent Events.
+Uses simple, periodic ajax requests to query data instead of Server Sent Events.

 # Copyright and license